AmericanAvalanche/avalanche.org-API-Client/API_USERGUIDE.md

 # Map Layer

-A <a href='https://geojson.org/'>geojson</a> representation of the avalanche center(s) and the current avalanche forecast.
+A <a href='https://geojson.org/'>geojson</a> representation of the avalanche centers and the current avalanche forecast.

 `GET /v2/public/products/map-layer`